CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Property binding

-First, make sure that your model extends `ContentItem` class, then create public fields with `ElementMapping` decorator which will make sure that the value from your field is mapped to the property.
-Based on what type of field you have, choose the proper element type.
+First, make sure that your model extends the `ContentItem` class, then create public fields with an `ElementMapping` decorator which will make sure that the value from your field is mapped to the property.
+Based on the type of field, choose the proper element type.
 Supported element types include:

 `AssetsElement`, `ContentElement`, `DateTimeElement`, `ModularContentElement`, `MultipleChoiceElement`, `NumberElement`, `RichTextElement`, `TaxonomyElement`, `TextElement` and `UrlSlugElement`

-Example below shows a typical class with different elements:
+The following example shows a typical class with different elements:

 ```java
 public final class Coffee extends ContentItem {